Tutorial: Basics – Back in Black: Painting Black Armour

 I used roughly a 5:1 ratio of Coal Black to Frostbite for the second highlight.
 This was applied to the top 50% of the first, Coal Black highlight, and the bottom edge was again blended out with a second brush.

-The next stage (I went for 6 layers of highlight, since I wanted a nice smooth gradation of colour, and the areas kept getting 50% smaller with each layer of highlight, you can apply this many layers very quickly.) uses about 4:1 Coal Black to Frostbite, and covers the top 50% of the second highlight.
+The next stage (I went for 6 layers of highlight, since I wanted a nice smooth gradation of color, and the areas kept getting 50% smaller with each layer of highlight, you can apply this many layers very quickly.) uses about 4:1 Coal Black to Frostbite, and covers the top 50% of the second highlight.